Behaviorally Anchored Rating Scale (BARS) Meaning, Steps & Example

 It compares an individual’s performance against specific examples of behavior that are tied to numerical ratings of 5 to 9.
 Behaviorally Anchored Rating Scale (BARS) is usually represented as a vertical rating graph.
 These behavioral anchor points are collected using Critical Incident Techniques (CIT), which are procedures used for documenting human behavior that are of significance in a particular arena.

-• Develop a final instrument: About 7-8 of these dimensions are chosen as behavioral anchors.
+About 7-8 of these dimensions are chosen as behavioral anchors which would then be used across organization to evaluate.

 Advantages of Behaviorally Anchored Rating Scale (BARS)